Ukraine: find the latest information regarding the ongoing situation and emergency traveling to the Netherlands

 Taxes

 The Dutch government is keen on making working in the Netherlands attractive for expats, especially for highly skilled migrants.
-These are expats that have a specific expertise which is unavailable or rare in the Dutch labour market.
-Those expats can make use of the ‘30% ruling’, a tax facility which compensates extraterritorial costs.
+These are international employees (expats) that have a specific expertise which is unavailable or rare in the Dutch labour market.
+Under certain conditions, these international employees do not have to pay tax on a maximum of 30% of their wages.

 When does the 30% ruling apply?

 The 30% ruling applies to you if you were recruited or seconded outside of the Netherlands to work in the Netherlands.
-Starting 1 January 2012, the following conditions apply, if you want to make use of the 30% ruling:
+The following conditions apply, if you want to make use of the 30% ruling:

 • Your employer is required to withhold wage taxes from your income in the Netherlands;